This guide explains how to build and run the LiteGraph Server from source to deploy a RESTful API for your LiteGraph database. ##

 Configuration File

-file controls all server settings.
+The litegraph.json file controls all server settings.
 Key configurations include:

 Server Settings